The greatest South African major champion will take his honorary place on Augusta National’s first tee with his Big Three mates.

 Els is also one of those rare players who cannot conceal his heart.
 The scars that have built up over his 18 attempts at Augusta National have taken a toll.
 Five consecutive years he finished no worse than sixth, including bookend runner-ups in 2000 and ’04 that left him gutted.

-“I tell you, it’s killing me,” he said in 2010 after he faltered despite high hopes from consecutive wins on the Florida swing coming into the Masters.
+“I tell you, it’s killing me,” he said in 2010 after he faltered despite high hopes from consecutive wins on the Florida swing.

 The last non-Asian player to receive an international exemption was Greg Norman in 2002.
 That is the precedent that offers a glimmer of hope for Els.
 Norman was 47 years old and barely a full-time tour player at the time, ranked 130th in the world and fading.
 It was the second time the Australian required a special exemption to play the Masters, the first in 1992.